macdao/moscow/README.md

 ## [Moco](https://github.com/dreamhead/moco)'s friends

 Moscow is a tool for testing provider's API using Moco's [configuration file](https://github.com/dreamhead/moco/blob/master/moco-doc/apis.md).
-It is heavily influenced by [Consumer-Driven Contracts](http://www.martinfowler.com/articles/consumerDrivenContracts.html) pattern.
+It is highly influenced by [Consumer-Driven Contracts](http://www.martinfowler.com/articles/consumerDrivenContracts.html) pattern.

 Moscow can turn Moco contracts into executable tests.
-It can be a TDD tool which can drive RESTful APIs.
+You can also use Moscow as a TDD tool to write RESTful APIs.

-## Why Moco and Moscow
+## Why Moco & Moscow

-Moco use [JSON to describe API](https://github.com/dreamhead/moco/blob/master/moco-doc/apis.md).
-With Moco it's very convenient to describe JSON based RESTful APIs.
-While [RAML](http://raml.org/) uses YAML, [API Blueprint](https://apiblueprint.org/) uses Markdown, they are not friendly to JSON.
+Moco uses [JSON to describe API](https://github.com/dreamhead/moco/blob/master/moco-doc/apis.md).
+With Moco, you can easily describe JSON-based RESTful APIs.

-Although [Swagger](http://swagger.io/) uses JSON, it focus on the schema just like RAML and API Blueprint.
-Moco use example instead of schema, I call it Contract by Example.
-The reason I prefer example over shema is from here: [SpecificationByExample](http://martinfowler.com/bliki/SpecificationByExample.html) and examples make contract driven development possible.
+There are similar tools, such as [RAML](http://raml.org/) (with YAML) and [API Blueprint](https://apiblueprint.org/) (with Markdown).
+But they are not very friendly to JSON.
+[Swagger](http://swagger.io/) is also a JSON-based tool, but it also uses similar schema as RAML and API Blueprint.

+Moco uses example ("Contract") otherthan schema.
+You can find the reason [here](http://martinfowler.com/bliki/SpecificationByExample.html): It makes Contract Driven Development possible!

-I already use Moco and Moscow on my projects.
-I hope Moscow can help you just like it helped me.
+Moco and Moscow already contributed on my projects.
+Hope Moscow can help you too!

 ## Usages

-### Basic Usages
+### Installation

-Now you can use maven or gradle to get Moscow SNAPSHOT version.
-If you are using gradle:
+You can get Moscow (SNAPSHOT version) by maven or gradle.
+To import by gradle:

 ```groovy
 repositories {